 Although caffeine is not specifically listed, it IS a drug, and for some people, it can indeed cause MOH.
 The caffeine content is one reason that compound medications such as Excedrin and Fioricet can be such horrid MOH culprits.
 They contain multiple ingredients, including caffeine, that can cause MOH.

-Medication overuse headache is avoided by not using medications for the relief of headache and/or migraine too frequently.
+How can we avoid MOH?
+Medication overuse headache is avoided by not using medications for the relief of headache and/or Migraine too frequently.
 Although that statement may look simple, for the chronic sufferer, it's anything but a simple solution.
-As you can see, the ICHD-3 defines overuse in terms of days per month, which vary from 10 days to 15 days per month, according to the type of medication.
+As you can see, the ICHD-II defines overuse in terms of days per month, which vary from 10 days to 15 days per month, according to the type of medication.
 Most doctors will advise staying below those numbers by limiting use to two or three days per week.
 For those who take triptans, doctors will sometimes recommend taking triptans two days a week and another type of medication another two days a week if absolutely necessary.
 Beyond that, there is no real answer for pain on additional days that week.
 The long-term answer is, of course, an effective preventive regimen that reduces the need for MOH-causing medications.
-For more on avoiding MOH, see How Can I Avoid Overusing Migraine and Headache Medications?

 In some cases where the MOH is being caused by medications such as butalbital compounds that have been taken daily in large amounts, seizures can occur if the medication is abruptly withdrawn, so a tapered withdrawal or supervised detoxifications is necessary.
 The best approach is to ask your doctor for help and advice.
 When you take these medications for pain, you don't become addicted, but you may become dependent upon them.
 This is a medical issue.
 Don't be reluctant to discuss it with your doctor.
 Depending on the medication involved and the situation, some doctors may recommend hospitalization or prescribe medications to help you get out of the MOH cycle.

-For someone who already has migraine disease or another headache disorder, yes.
+Will taking pain medications for pain other than head pain cause MOH?
+For someone who already has Migraine disease or another headache disorder, yes.

-"MOH is usually a complication of migraine or another headache disorder, a complication that can present huge obstacles to headache treatment.
-It not only makes it less likely that prophylactic (preventive) medications will work; it can reduce the effectiveness of IV infusions for intractable migraine and headaches.
-Unfortunately, well-intentioned clinicians with little knowledge about treating headache disorders too often enable MOH by prescribing opioids or recommending short-acting over-the-counter analgesics as a primary treatment, and this backfires or leads to a situation where there is more headache, not less." ~Dr. John Claude Krusz
+"MOH is usually a complication of Migraine or another headache disorder, a complication that can present huge obstacles to headache treatment.
+It not only makes it less likely that prophylactic (preventive) medications will work; it can reduce the effectiveness of IV infusions for intractable Migraine and headaches.
+Unfortunately, well-intentioned clinicians with little knowledge about treating headache disorders too often enable MOH by prescribing opioids or recommending short-acting over-the-counter analgesics as a primary treatment, and this backfires or leads to a situation where there is more headache, not less." ~Dr. John Claude Krusz4